jasonmhead/The-HTML-Page-Teaching-Tool/README.md

 Compiled by Jason Head @ github.com/jasonmhead @ jasonmhead.com

-- Type in sentances; after typing . (period) the words are turned into the clickable/hideable versions
+- Type in sentences; after typing . (period) the words are turned into the clickable/hideable versions
 - If you type in a ? at the end, make sure to type a . (period) to trigger the conversion
 - Right-click on a word to edit / highlight it; right-click to insert the cursor for editing
 - Right-click again to save your edit / un-highlight and make the word clickable/hideable again